|Nutritional Guidelines (per serving)|

-- Add the , green onion, and remaining 1 cup of beef stock to the sauce and let it simmer over low heat while you prepare the steaks.
+Add the whiskey, green onion, and remaining 1 cup of beef stock to the sauce and let it simmer over low heat while you prepare the steaks.

-- Melt 2 tablespoons of butter in a large skillet over medium/high heat.
-Drop the steaks into the melted butter and sear each side of the steaks for 1-1/2 to 2 minutes or until brown.
+Melt 2 tablespoons of butter in a large skillet over medium-high heat.
+Drop the steaks into the melted butter and sear each side of the steaks for 1 1/2 to 2 minutes or until browned.